-I know it’s spring, but now is the time to think ahead to next fall and the warmth of a fireplace!
-Recently, my husband I took advantage of a rainy weekend and built a wood mantel for under $75.
-Here is how to make a wood mantel for under $75.00.
-And, in a weekend.
+I know it’s (pre) spring, but now is the time to think ahead to next fall and the warmth of a fireplace!
+Recently, my husband, and I took advantage of a rainy weekend and built a wood mantel for under $75.
+It transformed our fireplace and

-My dad fanned the flames (literally) while my mom added pinecone firestarter to give the smolder a little more kick.
+My dad fanned the flames (literally) while my mom added pinecone firestarters to give the smolder a little more kick.

-One of the reasons we bought our brownstone in the suburbs home was it came with a finished basement.
+One of the reasons we bought our brownstone in the suburbs home was it came with a finished lower level (basement).
 And, it had a dual-sided fireplace.

 Dual-sided fireplaces were like a two-for-one.
-We got the benefit of one fireplace straddled between two rooms.
+We got the benefit of one fireplace on both sides of two rooms.

 How to Make a Wood Mantel | Before

-This is a rough image of the fireplace.
-The white mantel and tile front were too fancy for the basement vibe we wanted to achieve.
-Not to mention this screamed 2002 builder grade fireplace.
-But, the bones were good!
-It just needed an update.
-We finished this stacked stone fireplace update last year.
+This is a rough image of the original fireplace and mantel.
+The white mantel and tile were not the vibe we were going for in our Colorado basement.
+Not to mention this design screamed a 2002 builder-grade fireplace.

 With the resurfaced stacked stone front, my attention went to the fireplace mantel.
 This drives my husband crazy because I am always one project ahead of him.